Last updated on 2026-01-21

 Program overview

 The Applied Nuclear Science and Radiation Safety Ontario College Diploma program is a unique two-year program, the only one of its kind in Canada.
-This program equips students with the essential skills to monitor radiation levels and implement preventive measures that are crucial for the safety of employees, the public, and the environment.
+This program equips students with the skills to monitor radiation levels and implement essential preventive measures to ensure the safety of employees, the public, and the environment.
 Students will learn to effectively detect and measure radiation levels, mitigate contamination hazards, and provide guidance to personnel to control contamination and minimize radiation exposure.
+The curriculum emphasizes both theoretical and practical understanding of nuclear operations, radiation detection, waste management, and compliance with internationally accepted radiation protection principles.

-The Applied Nuclear Science and Radiation Safety program is structured over a duration of two years.
+The Applied Nuclear Science and Radiation Safety program is structured as a two-year diploma program, providing students with a comprehensive education in nuclear science and radiation safety.
 The program includes:

-Students have the option to gain real-world experience through a paid co-operative education (co-op) work term, which is subject to availability and academic eligibility.
-Admission to the co-op program does not guarantee a co-op placement, but it provides valuable industry experience that enhances classroom learning.
+- Co-op Option: Students have the opportunity to gain real-world experience through a paid co-operative education (co-op) work term, subject to availability and academic eligibility.

 Featured Experiences

-• Hands-on training in radiation detection and measurement techniques.
+- Hands-on Learning: Practical training in radiation detection and measurement, waste management, and decontamination procedures.

 Career Options

-Graduates of the Applied Nuclear Science and Radiation Safety program can pursue various career paths in Canada, including:
+Graduates of the Applied Nuclear Science and Radiation Safety program can pursue a variety of career opportunities in Canada, including:

-• Contamination Monitor: Responsible for monitoring and assessing contamination levels in various environments.
+- Contamination Monitor: Responsible for monitoring and assessing contamination levels in various environments to ensure safety.

-• NORMs Technician: Specializes in Naturally Occurring Radioactive Materials, ensuring safety and compliance in related industries.
+- NORMs Technician: Specializes in Naturally Occurring Radioactive Materials, managing and mitigating risks associated with these materials.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.